300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Title the three gamers who share a document for most Premier League purple playing cards (8).
+- Title the three gamers who share a file for most Premier League crimson playing cards (8).

 - Which English Soccer League workforce holds the nickname The Cobblers?